strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     ![Plan selection page](/img/assets/cloud/plan-selection.png)

     :::note
-    We offer a free trial for one project only.
+    Strapi Cloud offers a free trial for only one project.

     If you have already used a free trial for a previous project, the option will no longer appear in the plan selection.
     :::